dell/omnia/docs/source/Overview/SupportMatrix/OperatingSystems/RedHat.rst

 ========================

 ========== ============= =============
-OS Version Control Plane Compute Nodes
+OS Version Control Plane Cluster  Nodes
 ========== ============= =============
 8.1        No            Yes
 8.2        No            Yes